jjhbotache/easy-site/README.md

 - ~~Turn off/on calendar function from django panel~~
 - ~~Check responsiveness of all pages~~
-- Create easy site landing page
+- ~~Create easy site landing page~~
-- migrate db to postgres supabase
+- ~~migrate db to postgres supabase ~~
+- solve appointments bug
+- fix colors
+- new layout when 1 or 2 products

 ### **Estructura General del Proyecto**